 OzChild in partnership with Anglicare and the Victorian Aboriginal Child Care Agency are trialling Treatment Foster Care Oregon (TFCO), an innovative evidence-based model of foster care aiming to keep at-risk kids out of residential care and in a loving, stable home.
 Read our media release The model is an Australian first and the announcement was

-To celebrate Foster Care Week, OzChild foster carer and Pastor Stephen Morris was featured on Leroy Brown’s program on Light 89.9 FM.
-Stephen has been foster caring with his wife for 10 years and has foster cared for about 30 kids, some for a few days and some for up to 12 months, and have
+OzChild foster carer and Pastor Stephen Morris discusses foster care with Leroy Brown on Light 89.9 FM.
+Stephen has been foster caring with his wife for 10 years and has foster cared for about 30 kids, some for a few days and some for up to 12 months, and have four biological children of

 Paul Quinn is no ordinary father of two: he’s a super dad.
 Before the Berwick IT manager even had his own children, he had already acted as father to others.
 Since 1995, the 46-year-old and his wife Glenda have fostered almost 200 children.
 “We just love kids,” he says as he prepares to celebrate Father’s

 CRANBOURNE parents Kris and Rick Foord wanted nothing more than to help vulnerable children when they decided to be foster carers with OzChild.
 That’s when they met a four-month-old girl so severely ill she as not expected to live past the age of one.
 Read more at the Cranbourne Leader Watch the Elizabeth Tudor Carer

 A LOCAL Indigenous playgroup has marked NAIDOC Week with the unveiling of a special Rainbow Serpent artwork on Friday.
 The Thookay-ta Keerna-ke Koorie Playgroup and the Dhauwurd-Wurrung Elderly and Community Health Service (DWECHS) have been working with 15 local Aboriginal children and their parents for the past month to create artwork about the Rainbow Serpent,